 Most of the decks here are pretty much plug-and-play, and come with the tonearm and cartridge attached.
-All you might need to do is balance the tonearm and set the tracking weight, but this is pretty simple – just follow the supplied instructions.
+You might need to balance the tonearm and set the tracking weight, but this is pretty simple – just follow the supplied instructions.
 In case there's no cartridge as standard, it could be worth visiting our list of the best cartridges you can buy for some inspiration.

 No turntable has dominated its category like the Planar 3, taking on all-comers since its launch the 1970s.
 So if you want a step-up in performance, we're only too happy to recommend the Rega Planar 3 with the factory-fitted Elys 2 cartridge you see here (although you can, of course, purchase the Planar 3 sans cartridge).

 Thanks to a thorough revision and some key component upgrades – notably the tonearm and cartridge – this version keeps the legacy in tact.
 The Planar 3 remains what it has always been: a simple, beautifully engineered deck that puts performance first.
 With an engaging sense of scale and good organisational skills, the Planar 3 ensures that every instrument is well-separated and composed, no matter how complex the track.
 It exhibits a greater level of transparency than its talented predecessor, too.

 In short, this latest version is the best RP3 yet, adding extra servings of clarity, precision and insight to an already musical sound.
 If you're looking for the best value turntable on the market, this is it.

 Read the full Rega Planar 3/Elys 2 review